2015 Quaker State 400: Background

 Kentucky Speedway, the track where the race was held.

-Kentucky Speedway is a 1.5 mi tri-oval speedway in Sparta, Kentucky, which has hosted ARCA, NASCAR and Indy Racing League racing annually since it opened in 2000.
-The track is currently owned and operated by Speedway Motorsports, Inc. and Jerry Carroll, who, along with four other investors, owned Kentucky Speedway until 2008.
-The speedway has a grandstand capacity of 117,000.

-Construction of the speedway began in 1998 and was completed in mid-2000.
-The speedway has hosted the Camping World Truck Series, Xfinity Series, IndyCar Series, and the Firestone Indy Lights Series and most recently, the Sprint Cup Series beginning in 2011.
+Kentucky Speedway is a 1.5 mi tri-oval speedway in Sparta, Kentucky.

 Kevin Harvick entered Kentucky with a 63-point lead over Dale Earnhardt Jr. Jimmie Johnson entered 67 back, Joey Logano entered 75 back, and Martin Truex Jr. entered 87 back.

 New aero package

 On June 16, NASCAR announced that a new aero package would be used for this weekend's race at Kentucky Speedway.
 The changes included a smaller rear spoiler and other adjustments that significantly reduced aerodynamic downforce.
 The spoiler was 3.5 in tall.
 There was also a 25 in wide splitter extension.
 In addition, tires supplied by Goodyear provided drivers with more grip.
-"We want to see more lead changes on the racetrack," NASCAR Executive Vice-President and Chief Racing Development Officer Steve O'Donnell said in a media teleconference.
+"We want to see more lead changes on the racetrack," NASCAR Executive Vice-president and Chief Racing Development Officer Steve O'Donnell said in a media teleconference.
 "We'll evaluate that and a number of different factors coming out of Kentucky, see what we can learn and implement down the road."
 Originally, the package was to be used at this year's All-Star Race, but the plan was scrubbed and NASCAR opted to use the package for a points race.
 "Let me be clear.
 This is not a test, this is a race," O'Donnell said of the rules package that was in effect for the 18th round of the 2015 Sprint Cup Series.
 "We've had an extensive testing plan with the industry over the last 18 months.
 We wouldn't implement this if we didn't feel confident as an industry to implement it at Kentucky."